Summary

 Safety Standards and Device Selection

-Specifically, ensure your device complies with IEC 60601-2-57:2026, which regulates the safety of non-laser light source equipment for therapeutic use.
-This standard ensures that the device does not produce excessive heat (which could cause "hot spots" under a thick coat) and that Electromagnetic Field (EMF) emissions are within safe limits for long-term exposure.
+Not all red light therapy devices are created equal.
+Ensure your device complies with IEC 60601-2-57:2026, which regulates the safety of non-laser light source equipment for therapeutic use.
+This standard ensures the device does not produce excessive heat—which could cause "hot spots" under a thick coat—and that Electromagnetic Field (EMF) emissions are within safe limits.

 Step-by-Step Guide: Your First RLT Session

-2. Positioning: Have your dog lie on their side (lateral recumbency) with the affected hip facing up.
+- Positioning: Have your dog lie on their side (lateral recumbency) with the affected hip facing up.

 FAQ